any-docs/css/content/reference/values/revert/index.md

 sidebar: cssref
 ---

 The **`revert`** [CSS](/en-US/docs/Web/CSS) keyword reverts the cascaded value of the property from its current value to the value the property would have had if no changes had been made by the current **{{Glossary("style origin")}}** to the current element.
 Thus, it resets the property either to user agent set value, to user set value, to its inherited value (if it is inheritable), or to initial value.
-It can be applied to any CSS property, including the CSS shorthand property {{cssxref("all")}}.
+It can be applied to any CSS property, including the CSS shorthand property `all`.

 This keyword removes from the cascade all of the styles that have been overridden until the style being rolled back to is reached.

 - If used by a site's own styles (the author origin), `revert` rolls back the property's cascaded value to the user's custom style, if one exists; otherwise, it rolls the style back to the user agent's default style.
 - If used in a user's custom stylesheet, or if the style was applied by the user (the user origin), `revert` rolls back the cascaded value to the user agent's default style.
-- If used within the user agent's default styles, this keyword is functionally equivalent to {{cssxref("unset")}}.
+- If used within the user agent's default styles, this keyword is functionally equivalent to `unset`.

-The `revert` keyword works exactly the same as {{cssxref("unset")}} in many cases.
+The `revert` keyword works exactly the same as `unset` in many cases.
 The only difference is for properties that have values set by the browser or by custom stylesheets created by users (set on the browser side).

 Revert will not affect rules applied to children of an element you reset (but will remove effects of a parent rule on a child).
 So if you have a `color: green` for all sections and `all: revert` on a specific section, the color of the section will be black.
 But if you have a rule to make all paragraphs red, then all paragraphs will still be red in all sections.